ApiO/CoreSWOAS/README.md

 ## TODO

+- Authentification, using OAuth 2
+- Authorization
-Add Tests/QA alternative with codcoverages when NUnit will be available on core 2.0 app.
+- Add Tests/QA alternative with codcoverages when NUnit will be available on core 2.0 app.
+- Test on Web API

 ## CI & QA